Aiiwi/Yet-Another-Youtube-Downloader/README.md

 <h3>Features:</h3>
 Download YouTube Video or Audio: Easily download YouTube video or audio by providing the video URL.
-Gui interface: Yay! very very simple gui for easy navigation.
+Gui interface: Yay! very VERY simple gui for easy navigation.

 <h3>Note to Users:</h3>
-Be aware that the code isn't one of the best im learning, but the next updates i want to revamp the gui with a nice theme!😵‍💫.
+Be aware that the code isn't one of the best im still learning, but for the next updates i wish to revamp the gui with a nice theme!😵‍💫.

 <h3>Thanks for the assets:</h3>